 ‘Timer’ by Tony Harrison was published in the poet’s 1981 collection The School of Eloquence.
-It is a sixteen line sonnet that follows the rhyme scheme, ABAB CDCD EF EF GHGH.
-It is unusual for a poem that depends heavily on narrative to rhyme so consistently.
-The contrast between the narrative, realistic events, occurring alongside the more spiritual and emotional ones is one of the most important fears of ‘Timer.’
+The contrast between the narrative, realistic events, occurring alongside the more spiritual and emotional ones, is one of the most significant features of ‘Timer.’

 The poem begins with the speaker telling the reader that someone has died.
 As they were cremated, something gold (later revealed as a wedding ring) did not melt.
 The following lines tell of the moment the speaker’s father asked him to bring the wedding ring to the mortuary and make sure that it ended up back on her finger.
 He wants it to enter into the afterlife with her.
 The father sees this as a symbol of their eternal bond.

-In the second half of the poem the speaker goes to retrieve his mother’s personal items of clothing.
+In the second half of the poem, the speaker goes to retrieve his mother’s personal items of clothing.
 Along with these, he is given back the gold ring.
 It did not melt in the furnace and has become something even more important to him.
-Before, it was symbol of connection between his father and mother, now though, it is imbued with his mother’s essence.
-As it sits in his hand he feels her presence circling around within the band, just like the top of an egg timer swirls on its base.
+Before, it was a symbol of the connection between his father and mother, now though it is imbued with his mother’s essence.
+As it sits in his hand, he feels her presence circling around within the band, just like the top of an egg timer swirls on its base.

-In the first lines of ‘Timer’ the speaker begins by making a striking statement about what happens to one’s bodied during cremation.
-It is made all the more startling by the fact that the speaker uses second person, addressing the listener (and the reader) as “you.”
+In the first lines of ‘Timer,’ the speaker begins by making a striking statement about what happens to one’s body during cremation.
+It is made all the more startling by the fact that the speaker uses the second person, addressing the listener (and the reader) as “you.”
 He states that the fires in the crematorium are,

 […] hot enough